top of page

 Fortunely there was a sharp improvement in the next batch.

-As well as the better use of colour, the other major advance is the typography.
-I've talked about how I'd love to see really typography-led covers for Discworld and here we start to see something along those lines emerging.
+As well as the better use of colour in this collection, the other major advance is the typography.
+I've talked about how I'd love to see really typography-led covers for Discworld and here we have something approaching that.
 I criticised the Witches, Wizards and Death books for having type that looked more or less the same in style across all three series.
+But in this set we suddenly see great boldness and variety in the typography, helping each book to feel truly distinct and clear in its tone and subject.

 Sometimes the imagery can be a bit one-note, adding nothing much to the title just like those minimalist photographic covers we discusssed at the top.
 The Moist Von Lipwig books - Going Postal, Making Money, Raising Steam - are pretty flat in their imagery, especially consideing how explicitly those titles name their subject matter.
 But they are still markedly more attractive than the previous books in this run.